 4. Fit a Desk into a Nook or Corner

-Seems like most homes have an odd nook or corner somewhere that doesn’t even feel like part of the room.
+Seems like most homes have awkward spaces, such as an odd nook or corner somewhere that doesn’t even feel like part of the room.
 Our guest bedroom, for instance, has a little indention that is just perfect for a desk.
 Hanging a floating desk rather than using a traditional desk is a great way to make your space feel more open and less cluttered.

 You can learn how to float a shelf from Food 52.